— 01 · At a Glance

 — 03 · Mechanism

-How a PSMA PET works.
+How does a PSMA PET scan work?

 Most prostate cancers overexpress PSMA on the surface of their cells — with expression tending to rise as the disease becomes more aggressive.
 A PSMA PET scan exploits that biology in four steps: